isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 ## Identity and Zero Elements {#sec:identities}

-A common algebraic structure is the idea of an *identity element*---annoyingly, "identity" in a difference sense than in algebraic identity."
+A common algebraic structure is the idea of an *identity element*---annoyingly, "identity" in a difference sense than in algebraic identity.
 An identity element is a value which doesn't change the answer when applied as a function argument.
 That's a very abstract sentence, so let's dive into it in more detail.